NO BONES ABOUT IT PET CARE

 One-hour training sessions are utilized as a follow up sessions after our required first 2 hour session to help you with basic obedience such as leash manners, sit and down commands, crate training, recall and place.

-A 14-day board-and-train program is a perfect way to start off on the right foot when you bring a new puppy into your home or adopt a new dog who just needs to master some basic obedience.
+A 14 to a 30 day board-and-train program is a perfect way to start off on the right foot when you bring a new puppy into your home or adopt a new dog who just needs to master some basic obedience.
 This program will teach your dog sit, down, place, crate, leash manners, proper socialization, thresholds and impulse control, among other commands.
 Boarding and training your dog in a home environment allows them to utilize "real life" experiences to their training advantage.
-Clients are required to meet with

 "In order to really enjoy a dog, one doesn't merely try to train him to be semi-human.
 The point of it is to open oneself to the possibility of becoming a dog" -Edward Hoagland